Louisiana French: Preservation efforts

-In 1984, Jules O. Daigle, a Roman Catholic priest, published A Dictionary of the Cajun Language the first dictionary devoted to "Cajun French".
+In 1984, Jules O. Daigle, a Roman Catholic priest, published the first dictionary devoted to "Cajun French", A Dictionary of the Cajun Language.
 Once considered an authority on the language, it is however not exhaustive; it omits alternate spellings and synonyms that Father Daigle deemed "perversions" of the language but are nonetheless popular among so-called Louisiana French speakers and writers.
 Though remaining useful today, Daigle's dictionary has been superseded by the Dictionary of Louisiana French (2010), edited by Albert Valdman and other authorities on the language.

-In 1984 as well, Alliance Française of New Orleans, the French educational and cultural center, was founded and moved in 1987 in his current premises on Jackson Avenue in New Orleans.
+Also in 1984, the French educational and cultural center Alliance Française of New Orleans was founded.
+It moved in 1987 in its current premises on Jackson Avenue in New Orleans.

 Beginning in the 1990s, various signage, packaging, and documentation in French became present throughout the state.
 State and local tourism bureau commissions were influential in convincing city, parish and state officials to produce bilingual signage and documentation.
 French and English bilingual signage is usually confined to the old districts of cities, like the French Quarter in New Orleans, downtown Lafayette and New Iberia (trilingual with Spanish), St. Martinville, Breaux Bridge, as well as several other cities.
 Locals continue to refer to the place names in English and for postal services, English is generally preferred.
 To meet the demands of a growing francophone tourist market, tourism bureaus and commissions throughout the state, particularly in southern Louisiana, have information on tourist sites in both French and English as well as in other major languages spoken by tourists.